EvgenyPetrovsky/deeque/README.md

 Data Quality control framework for dataframes in R.

-With some creativity other checks can be performed.
-For example: files can be ckecked if data is put into datamart.
+With some creativity checks can be performed on anything that fits dataframe.
+For example: directory can be checked for presence of all required files.

 ## purpose